mylonics/zephyr-ide/README.md

 * macOS compatibility is untested.
 Please make an issue on our github page with any incompatibilities found.

 ## Release Notes
-### 1.4.1
+### 1.5.0
 Added New Activation Event\
 Fixed ENV Path duplication bug\
 Added runner Selector to status bar\
 Default Zephyr IDE Terminal for all OS\
-Renamed application folder to west-manifest
+Renamed application folder to west-manifest\
+Reworked build command to not reconfigure cmake each build

 ### 1.4.0
 Added custom variables to zephyr-ide.json \